mapbender/mapbender-documentation/en/functions/export/printclient.rst

 4. Or call feature print from digitizer
 ----------------------------------------

-You also can integrate the functionality to the digitizer.
+The functionality can also be integrated in the digitizer.
 It will offer a new button *print* in every feature information dialog.

-To activate the functionality, you have to add the following parameter to your digitizer configuration.
+To activate the functionality, add the following parameter to the digitizer configuration.

 .. code-block:: yaml

     printable: true

-When you click on the print button the print dialog opens and offers the print templates that are defined for the feature type.
+With click on the print button the print dialog opens and offers the print templates that are defined for the feature type.

-Again, you can choose the desired region and create a print PDF.
-The PDF will contain the information for the selected feature.

 Note: The flexibility to move the print frame won‘t stop you from choosing a region that does not contain the feature that was selected.
 In this case, the feature information does not match to the features that are displayed.